interTwin-eu/DT-Virgo-dags/Final_Release/README.md

  >itwinai exec-pipeline +pipe_key="pipeline name" +pipe_steps=[List containing the steps to execute]

 if the pipe_step argument is not given the whole pipeline will be executed.
+For example consider the preprocessing pipeline of the config.yaml file.
+Suppose you want to scan a dataset for correlated channels and the producing a spectrogram dataset, the syntax will be:

+>itwinai exec-pipeline +pipe_key=preproc_pipeline +pipe_steps=[Annalisa-scan,QT-dataset]

+Instead to train the model

+>itwinai exec-pipeline